 Check off another ‘Bucket List’ visit for me!

 I hope that you are not getting sick of seeing visages of “Old Cities” and their accompanying alleys, etc. because there is still more to come!
-We had lunch here, at an outdoor sidewalk cafĂ© of course!
+We had lunch here, at an outdoor sidewalk café of course!

 The Cathedral was the site of Grace Kelly’s wedding to Prince Albert and is also the site of both their resting places.
 Prince Albert II is the current reigning monarch of this micro-state and is the head of the House of Grimaldi which has ruled Monaco since 1297.
 Not a bad gig for a guy that doesn’t work!

 After we left Monaco, we traveled up, and up, and up, to the little town of Eze.
-Yes, my friends, this is another of those places
+Yes, my friends, this is another of those places….
+I’m so sorry but someone has to show these things to you!

 By now you know what to expect with regards to the next few photos, so here they are, no captions necessary……